lsyzg/NeoPod/JOURNAL.md

 ### KICAD SKETCH

 I've researched how switches are connected in keyboards and have connected them to one GPIO each.
 I have also added two USB-C receptacles for charging, serial debugging, and data transfer.
 The RP2040 is added.
 For the screen, I will use a 2.2" TFT ILI9341.
-Added the STC4054GR and made hierarchical sheets for the main portions on the board, the WROOM, the dac, and the RP2040 storage.
-SN74CB3Q3257DBQR is added as well.
+Added the STC4054GR and a linear regulator XC6210B332MR, wired the switches together, wired everything together.
+I am now down with the schematic, assuming none of the wiring is wrong.
+YAY